andiappan-ar/Sitecore.DemoBank/Src/ASPNET.SDK/README.md

 <h1 align="center">Sitecore.DemoBank</h1>
-This is a ASP.NET core MVC sample project using ASP.NET SDK.
+This is a ASP.NET core MVC sample project using ASP.NET SDK with out docker.

 ## Solution structure
 This is overall solution structure.
 Exact similar way of legendery helix based architecture.